 If an item is kept for 3 weeks past the due date, an overdue notice is sent automatically to the email address recorded on the library card.
 If this occurs, no charge is added to the library card account but it does serve to remind the community setting which items are on the card.
 Please be aware however that if items remain on the library account and no action has been taken 6 weeks after the initial notification, an admin fee will be added to the account which the setting will be expected to pay.
 To find out more, please speak with a member of staff in your local library.

 If an item should go missing, please notify Library Direct as soon as possible so that we can make a note on our records.
-Although we do not expect the community setting to be responsible for lost items, we do however every best effort is made to track down the item before contacting Library Direct.
+Although we do not expect the community setting to be responsible for lost items, we do however ask that every effort is made to track down the item before contacting Library Direct.

 As part of the service, you can take advantage of a library induction where a member of staff at a branch library can provide you with a tour of the library, explaining what stock and services are available.
 Please be aware that availability of library induction is dependent on staffing in your chosen branch library.
 If this is something you are interested in, please contact Library Direct who will look into arranging this for you.